Assistance Programs

 The Broome County Department of Social Services has detected dozens of applications submitted by Broome County residents that their benefits were stolen due to Electronic Benefits Transfer (EBT) "skimming."
 This illegal process involves a device (skimmer) placed on top of a store’s card reading machine.
 The skimmer copies card and personal identification number (PIN) information from EBT cardholders.
 The stolen data is then used to access an individual’s EBT account and spend their Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance (TA) cash benefits.

-Change their PIN immediately and remember to change it frequently.
+• Change your PIN immediately and frequently.

-Remember to protect their EBT card and PIN information.
+• Protect your EBT card and PIN information.

-Or contact the Broome County Case Integrity Unit at 607 778-2519.
+• Contact the Broome County Case Integrity Unit at 607‑778‑2519.

 Video: Act Fast: Protect Your EBT Benefits Against Skimming Thieves